 - Focus on warm water, structure, and depth transitions.

-- If fish are present but not biting, vary retrieve speed before changing spots.
+- If fish are present but not biting, vary retrieve speed before moving.

-- Be ready to move until you locate the school.
+- Be ready to relocate until you find the school.

 - Release fish carefully unless you are certain they are legal to keep.